Ben Williamson (English footballer): Bromley

 On 22 November 2019, Williamson was signed by Eastleigh's National League rivals Bromley.
 He scored 14 minutes into his "Ravens" debut the following day, in a 2–0 win over Sutton United.
 He scored two goals in 18 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Bromley in 13th-place.
 He scored three goals in 35 league games during the 2020–21 campaign, including the goal that secured a 1–0 win over Notts County and play-off place on the last day of the season.
 Bromley lost 3–2 at Hartlepool United in the play-off quarter-finals and Williamson was substituted at half-time.

 Dover Athletic

 On 24 June 2021, Williamson joined National League side Dover Athletic in a move that reunited him with former Eastleigh boss Andy Hessenthaler.
 A first goal for the club came from the penalty spot with the first of two equalisers in a 5–2 defeat to Stockport County.
 He scored two goals in 25 games in the first half of the 2021–22 season before he left the club by mutual consent on 26 January.

 Concord Rangers

 On 29 January 2022, Williamson signed for National League South side Concord Rangers.
 On 12 February, he was named in the Non-League Paper's team of the week after he scored in a 3–1 home win over Havant & Waterlooville.
-However this was his only goal in seventeen appearances for the "Beach Boys" in the second half of the 2021–22 season.
+However, this was his only goal in 17 appearances for the "Beach Boys" in the second half of the 2021–22 season.
+He scored two goals in 28 starts and four substitute appearances during the 2022–23 season as Concord were relegated to 22nd place.

+Bowers & Pitsea

+Williamson scored 14 goals in 42 games for Bowers & Pitsea in the 2023–24 season, helping the club to secure promotion via the play-offs.